Veterinary nurses work in a highly skilled role carrying out a range of clinical tasks aimed at improving animal health and welfare

 - administer treatments including injections, tablets, fluids and blood transfusions

-- perform diagnostic tests, e.g. blood sampling, urine analysis and x-rays
+- perform diagnostic tests, e.g. blood sampling, urinalysis and radiography

 - assist veterinary surgeons with operations